compenguy/ngrammatic/benches/README.md

 ```

 ## Benchmarks 9 April 2024, 01:00 PM
 The fifth benchmark was run on a 32-core machine with 64 threads and with 256 GBs of RAM.
 In this iteration, we run the benchmarks relative to loading the first `10_000` taxons from the dataset into memory.
+The novelty of this benchmark is the use of the webgraph data structure as one of the possible underlying graph representations, which requires a significantly smaller memory footprint than the default graph representation.

 ```text
 running 40 tests